BauplanLabs/wap-with-bauplan-and-temporal/README.md

 This repository showcases how [Temporal](https://temporal.io) and [Bauplan](https://www.bauplanlabs.com/) can be used to implement WAP in a few lines of no-nonsense Python code: no knowledge of the JVM, SQL or Iceberg is required.

+Quick link: if you only have 3 minutes, you can start by watching our video walkthrough on how we [run the repo from scratch](https://www.loom.com/share/817d6f3fe9d14dc7866789617a9a6eed) installing the packages locally and launching the workflow!

 ## Setup

 ### Bauplan